b-c-r/CRITTERcode/README.md

 We predominantly used functions to organize our R code for this project.
-Each function is saved in a separate \*.R-file and documented approximately in roxygen2 style (Wickham et al. 2024).
+Each function is saved in a separate \*.R-file and documented approximately in roxygen2 style (Wickham et al., 2024).
 The functions depend mostly hierarchically on each other.
 All functions are saved in the project’s sub folder called functions\_\*.